sizeofvoid/libopeninput/doc/user/device-configuration-via-udev.rst

 ------------------------------------------------------------------------------

 As of libinput 1.12, model-specific configuration is stored in the :ref:`device-quirks` and not in the hwdb anymore.
-Please see @ref device-quirks for details.
+Please see :ref:`device-quirks` for details.

 .. _model_specific_configuration_x220fw81: